rozwalak/Ancient_gut_phages/README.md

 - quality control in FastQC before and after downloading, Cutadapt, KneadData

-Metadata in suplementary table S1 is coming from [AncientMetagenomeDir](https://github.com/SPAAM-community/AncientMetagenomeDir), a community curated resource of lists of all published shotgun-sequenced ancient metagenomes.
+Metadata in Suplementary Table S1 is coming from [AncientMetagenomeDir](https://github.com/SPAAM-community/AncientMetagenomeDir), a community curated resource of lists of all published shotgun-sequenced ancient metagenomes.

 The first step is installation snakemake following instructions from [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).<br>
 Then you can download this repository and run our pipeline which automatically create specific environments using conda and download all 72 libraries.